microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-policies.md

 ms.prod: "data-connect"
 ---

-# Microsoft Graph Data Connect Policies and Billing
+# Microsoft Graph Data Connect policies and billing

 Microsoft Graph Data Connect uses [Azure managed applications](/azure/managed-applications/overview) to allow you to create and deploy your solutions in your Azure environment.
 Managed applications let you support certain Azure policies, giving customers greater confidence and comfortability when using your applications.